Japanese submarine Ro-109: Seventh war patrol

 Ro-109 was reassigned to Patrol Unit C on 25 October 1944, and that day she departed Kure, Japan, to commence her seventh war patrol, heading for a patrol area in the Lamon Bay area off Luzon in the Philippines.
 She was on the surface recharging her batteries 140 nmi north-northeast of Manila at 07:00 Japan Standard Time on 3 November 1944 when she sighted an Allied submarine, also on the surface.
 She submerged and began an approach, but the Allied submarine crash-dived before she could attack it.
 She departed her patrol area on 10 November 1944, and on 19 November 1944 she arrived at Sasebo to undergo repairs and an overhaul.

 Eighth war patrol

 After completion of the work, Ro-109 began her eighth war patrol on 18 December 1944, departing Sasebo bound for a patrol area in the Philippine Sea east of the Philippine Islands.
-At 14:20 on 23 December 1944, she was 490 nmi east of Cape Eluanbi, Formosa, when her sound operator heard the propeller noises of a Allied task force.
+At 14:20 on 23 December 1944, she was 490 nmi east of Cape Eluanbi, Formosa, when her sound operator heard the propeller noises of an Allied task force.
 Although she tracked the task force for some time, she was unable to reach an attack position.
 On 5 January 1945, she was 330 nmi southeast of Cape Eluanbi when she made sound contact on a possible Allied convoy, but again she could not make an attack.
 She concluded her patrol with her return to Sasebo on 12 January 1945.